 2f.
 LECTURE VIDEOS.
 The lecture videos provide the main presentation of course material.
 You may access each video directly through each Lecture on Canvas Home Page.
 Re-watch it if necessary.
-Attend digital office hours if you need any help.
-You may also post Q & A in Discussions Board (via the Discussions tab on the left side of Canvas).

-To stay current with the course, you must watch the lecture video weekly following the schedule posted in the course calendar.
-Start early so you don't miss the due dates.

-As stated in 2d, it's possible to get ahead in this class if you complete each assignment early, but you must take exams on the specified dates.
+- To stay current with the course, you must watch the lecture video weekly following the schedule posted in the course calendar.
+Start early and stay ahead so you don't miss the due dates. - You should watch the lectures and answer the corresponding Lecture Quiz in Canvas before attempting homework. - It's possible to get ahead in this class if you complete each assignment early, but you must take exams on the specified dates.
 If you have other commitment, adjust your schedule to complete the assignments earlier rather than later.
-You should watch the lectures and answer the corresponding Lecture Quiz in Canvas before attempting homework.

 Lecture Notes Outlines: It is important that you should have a paper copy of the lecture outlines.
 This will make it easier to take notes and to follow the lecture when watching the videos.
-Students should print them out from each lecture by clicking 'Syllabus' on the left hand side of Canvas, scroll down to Course Resources.
+You may print them out from each lecture in Canvas or purchase the printed packet from Target Copy (if you are in Gainesville).